ShumailaAhmed/AI-Workshop/README.md

   torch.linspace(0,1000)
  ```

- we can also explicitly spicify spacing by third parameter
+ we can also explicitly specify spacing by the third parameter

  ```
   torch.linspace(0,1000,5)